NVBugTide/LocalCrypto/README.md

 - **No network dependency**
   Works fully offline after the page is loaded once.

-- **No file upload**
-  Everything is on local machine without server interruption

 - **Self-decrypting HTML output**
   Can generate a single HTML file that contains both the ciphertext and a small decryption interface.
   User only need a modern browser and the password.

-- **Editable source code**
-  Plain HTML, CSS, and JavaScript — no frameworks, no obfuscation, no backend.

 ---